dull-quay940/mcp-supervisor/GITHUB_SETUP.md

 ### Step 5: Update README URLs

 After publishing, update these references in README.md:
-- Replace `yourusername` with your actual GitHub username
+- Replace `freqkflag` with your actual GitHub username
 - Update clone URLs
 - Update any other repository-specific URLs